ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial3-quasielastic-neutron-scattering/README.md

 We should expect some differences from all three results, it is only at specific limits where they will agree with each other.
-This occurs when the MSD is calculated at $t \rightarrow \infty$ and the diffusion is calculated from QENS peaks at small $q$.
-Small $q$ values are required as this ensures that nongaussian effects in the DISF are small and also where the main contribution to the QENS peak are from long wavelength dynamics for both GDISF and DISF.
+This occurs when the MSD is calculated at large $t$ and the diffusion is calculated from QENS peaks at small $q$.
+Small $q$ values are required as this is where the nongaussian effects in the DISF are small and also where the main contribution to the QENS peak for both GDISF and DISF are from long wavelength dynamics.

 Since our linear fits were made over a range of $q$ our calculations for the diffusion constant will be inaccurate due to the effects mentioned